bioengstrom/TNM094-ANT-WARS/README.md

-# Bachelor's Degree project:  ANT WARZ
+# Bachelor's Degree Project:  ANT WARZ

 This is the repository for the [Bachelor's project (TNM094)](https://liu.se/studieinfo/en/kurs/tnm094/vt-2019), MSc in Media Technology and Engineering, at Linköping University.